 Varecia variegata subcincta

-The white-belted ruffed lemur is the third-largest of the lemur family and the largest of our lemurs here at Discover Madagascar.
+The white-belted ruffed lemur is the third-largest of the lemur family and the largest of our lemurs here at Wild Place Project.
 We're home to a male and female, Hebus and Ihosy.
 In 2015 Redrow Homes

 kindly built their new home in Discover Madagascar

-This lemur has a complex social structure and is known for its loud, raucous calls.
+White-belted ruffed lemurs have a complex social structure and are known for their loud, raucous calls.
 They also live in female-dominated groups.
 In captivity, they can live up to 36 years.
 Although females usually give birth to twins, females do not always reproduce successfully every year.

 You can get up close to our lemur family in their walk-through enclosure in Discover Madagascar

-These lemurs are frugivorous, with a diet consisting mainly of ripe fruit in the wild, although nectar, flowers, leaves and some seeds are eaten as well.
-Although it appears that only a small number of tree species are exploited for their fruit.
+These lemurs are frugivorous, meaning they mainly eat ripe fruit in the wild, although nectar, flowers, leaves and some seeds are eaten as well.
+They seem to prefer the fruit from only a small number of tree species.

-Larger communities often split into smaller core-groups during times of the year when food is scarce which enhances foraging opportunities for each individual lemur.
+Larger communities often split into smaller core-groups during times of the year when food is scarce, which improves foraging opportunities for each individual lemur.